 Calcium, Magnesium, Potassium, and Sodium are the primary cations.
 They are alkaline nutrients or bases.
 A cation (pronounced cat-eye-on) is a positively charged particle or ion.
 Humus (soil organic matter that has been broken down as far as it can and still be organic matter) and clay have negatively charged exchange sites that attract and hold on to positively charged nutrients by an electrostatic bond, (opposite charges attract) preventing them from being leached away.
 Hydrogen is also a cation that is exuded by plant roots, and beneficial microorganisms as they break down organic matter.

-When the concentration of Hydrogen ions is high enough in the soil solution that some of them surround the nutrient cation and get closer to the negatively charged exchange sites than the nutrient cation is, the hydrogen ions will fill the exchange site, neutralize the negative charge, and the nutrient cation will be free of its static bond and can be taken up by plant roots and microorganisms.
+When the concentration of Hydrogen ions is high enough in the soil solution that some of them surround the nutrient cation and get closer to the negatively charged exchange sites than the nutrient cation is, the hydrogen ions will fill the exchange site, neutralize the negative charge, and the nutrient cation will be free of its electrostatic bond and can be taken up by plant roots and microorganisms.

 Justus Von Liebig, considered the founder of organic chemistry and regarded as one of the greatest chemistry scientists of all time, made major contributions to biological and agricultural chemistry.
 He popularized the “law of the minimum” which states the availability of the most abundant nutrient in the soil is only as good as the availability of the least abundant nutrient in the soil.
 To put it another way, a plant’s growth is limited by the nutrient in shortest supply.